TISUnion/carpetmod/docs/Features.md

 Control the lifetime tracker

 Tracked entity types:
-- All kinds of mob (Entity catalogue is not `MISC`)
+- All kinds of mob (MobEntity)
 - Item Entity
 - Experience Orb Entity

 Tracked entity spawning reasons
 - Natural spawning
 - Portal pigman spawning
-- Becomes persistent.
-Note that the entity is still not removed from the world
 - Trans-dimension from portal
 - Spawned by item (spawn eggs etc.)
 - Slime division (for slime and magma cube)
+- Zombie Reinforce
 - `/summon` command
 - Mob dropping loot (item and xp orb only)

 Note that only entities that have been tracked spawning will be counted to the statistic

 Tracked entity removal reasons
-- Despawn, including immediately despawn, random despawn and difficulty despawn
+- Despawn, including immediately despawn, random despawn, difficulty despawn and timeout despawn
 - Damaged to death
+- Becomes persistent.
+Note that the entity is still not removed from the world
 - Trans-dimension through portal
 - Entity merged (item and xp orb only)
 - Picked up by player (item and xp orb only)